 Do you want to get notified exactly in real-time about all your interests?
 Maybe you are a football enthusiast or a cricket buff and can’t afford to miss a single match, but unfortunately, you are at work and can’t stream it on your system.
 Now, what will you do?
 Will you wait for your shift to end and miss the real-time thrill?

 Relax; take a chill pill.
 Google, the search engine giant, understands your concern; hence, it has developed Google Alerts for people like you.
 Google alerts will notify you about things that match your search terms exactly on time.
 All alerts will be there at one place in your Gmail account.

-So, you now have learned about Google alerts and must be thinking how to get through.
+So, you now have learned about Google alerts and must be thinking about how to get through.
 Here’s how you can do that –

 Set up Google Alerts: